-When I was young I enjoyed drawing and eventually people started telling me I was pretty good at it.
+When I was young I enjoyed drawing and eventually, people started telling me I was pretty good at it.
 But as I progressed and got to the point where I was surrounded by other hares—other people who were striving for perfection and improvement—I was suddenly a tortoise in comparison.

-These people were pumping out 5 star masterpieces, and I was still struggling to get the shading right on this dumb camel I was drawing.
-I started compared myself to these other students and saw how far I was lagging behind.
+These people were pumping out 5-star masterpieces, and I was still struggling to get the shading right on this dumb camel I was drawing.
+I started comparing myself to these other students and saw how far I was lagging behind.
 I desperately tried to catch up and speed up my improvement, but the exact opposite happened.
 I stopped progressing.
 I started getting stuck.
 I began to get frustrated with drawing.
 It became just another way to improve myself, rather than something I enjoyed doing for the sake of it.

 Continually comparing my tortoise-self to these hares blowing past me eventually led me to stop drawing.
-If you’ve seen my 11 year sketchbook journey video, you can see that period in my sketchbooks.
+If you’ve seen my 11-year sketchbook journey video, you can see that period in my sketchbooks.
 I started writing notes and to-do lists and I stopped drawing.
-Days, weeks, months, would go by without drawing a single doodle.
+Days, weeks, and months, would go by without drawing a single doodle.
 I was good, but I wasn’t good enough, so why keep trying?

 But now I realize my mistake.
 That uncertainty, that not knowing, is at the very heart of creativity.
 We can’t ever know what the outcome of our art making will be.
 And when we get in the mindset of improvement and perfection and impatience, our art becomes stalled.
 Art can’t grow in tight constraints and forced directions—it has to have the freedom to go wherever it wants to go.